 However, all that this proves is that there’s interference taking place when particles are passed through narrow slits, and that this interference is related to the size of the particles involved.

 What baffles people is the fact that an interference pattern appears at the detector/wall at the far end of the double slit experiment set-up even if only one particle is let through the slits in the barrier at a time.

 But this is only a mystery if there’s no aether.
 As soon as we include an aether of zero-point particles, the mystery of the observed interference pattern goes away.

 Since zero-point particles come in two types, namely neutrinos and zero-point photons, they resonate with each other.
-These particles form a standing wave in which certain regions of space are more likely to contain a zero-point photon than other regions.
+These particles form a standing wave.

 When a relatively large particle is sent through space, it bobs along on the standing wave.
 This creates a disturbance in the standing wave that propagates together with the particle.

 This disturbance passes through the two slits like a wave in a lake.
 The particle moves like a vessel through these waves.

 The larger the particle, the less affected it is by the waves, and the tighter is the pattern observed at the detector.
 Blue light produces a tighter pattern than red light.
 Electrons produce tighter patterns than photons.
 Atoms produce tighter patterns than electrons, and molecules produce the tightest of all patterns.

 Every detectable particle produces a wave front as it moves through the aether.
 This wave front is commonly referred to as the pilot wave.
 What’s detected at the receiver isn’t the wavelengths of particles, but the size of detectable particles relative to their respective pilot waves.